bhosaleparas/weather-app/README.md

 # 🌤️ Weather App
+This is a React-based Weather App using OpenWeatherMap API.

 A modern and responsive Weather App built with **React.js**, powered by the **OpenWeatherMap API**, and styled with beautiful CSS — including live search, weather icons.